zerok/zerokspot.com/posts/2015/2015.12.31-new-string-formatting-in-python/index.md

-# New String Formatting in Python
+# TIL: New String Formatting in Python

 For a language that claims to focus on one right way to handle most situations, string formatting in Python is quite a buffet and it's getting more diverse by